Last updated on October 12th, 2023 at 12:06 pm

 Day 1: Ellie Schiller Homosassa Springs Wildlife State Park

-On the first day, I drove 24 miles up the road to Homosassa Springs Wildlife State Park.
-This park has been a tourist attraction since the early 1900s, when trains stopped to let passengers off to walk the short trail to the first-magnitude spring.
+Homosassa Springs Wildlife State Park has been a tourist attraction since the early 1900s when trains stopped to let passengers off to walk the short trail to the first-magnitude spring.
 The tracks ran alongside what is now Fishbowl Drive.
-While passengers enjoyed a view of Homosassa Spring and its myriad of fresh and saltwater fish, the train’s crew were busy loading their freight of fish, crabs, cedar and spring water aboard the Mullet Train.
+While passengers enjoyed a view of Homosassa Spring and its myriad of fresh and saltwater fish, the train’s crew was busy loading their freight of fish, crabs, cedar, and spring water aboard the Mullet Train.

 Around one side of the park is where you see the actual springs.
 You can view fish and often, manatees, from the underwater observatory in the main spring.
 Right outside the park, I saw folks snorkeling with the manatees on private charters.
 It was a lovely, peaceful day, about 75 degrees, with no crowds.
-I sat on a bench and enjoyed people/nature watching.
+Take time to just sit on a bench and enjoy people/nature watching.

 Day 2: Weeki Wachee Springs State Park

-On my second day, I spent the morning at Weeki Wachee Springs State Park, and the afternoon kayaking on the Weeki Wachee river.
+Next, head to Weeki Wachee Springs State Park, a quintessential Old Florida attraction that’s been enchanting visitors since the 1940s.
 Weeki Wachee Spring is the deepest naturally-formed spring in North America, with over 100 million gallons of crystal-clear water a day.

 There are several kayak rental companies in the area.
 I used the one located at Weeki Wachee Springs.
-They all launch at the same place, and pick you up at the end of 5 mile paddle at Rogers Park.
-Most of the route is a slow moving downstream current that takes little effort.
+They all launch at the same place and pick you up at the end of the 5-mile paddle at Rogers Park.
+Most of the route is a slow-moving downstream current that takes little effort.
 There are numerous places to stop and swim along the way once you leave the state park.
-I even saw a few places with ropes swings in the trees.
-I decided to enjoy some solitude, and picked an empty beach, pulled up my kayak, swam a little, and ate my lunch.
+I even saw a few places with rope swings in the trees.
+I decided to enjoy some solitude and picked an empty beach, pulled up my kayak, swam a little, and ate my lunch.
 There were some points with a couple of sharp turns where it got a little tricky.
 I had a bit of a mishap that you can read about in my post about what not to do while kayaking.
 I was lucky enough to see a manatee on my trip down the river!

 Day 3: Pine Island Beach Park, Bayport Point, and Nature Coast Botanical Gardens

-Since this was my last day, I got up early and took my picnic breakfast to Pine Island Beach Park.
-It’s a small man-made beach on the Gulf of Mexico.
+Pine Island Beach Park is a small man-made beach on the Gulf of Mexico.
 I had read that the parking lot fills up early, and they weren’t kidding.
-I got there around 9am and the lot was full by the time I left at noon.
+I got there around 9 am and the lot was full by the time I left at noon.
 It only costs $5 to park, and the park has restrooms, a few pavilions with grills and picnic tables, a snack bar, soda vending machines, and a playground.

-In the afternoon I went to the Nature Coast Botanical Gardens.
-I love gardens, and try to visit as many as I can.
-This is mostly likely because I have a black thumb!
-I can’t grown anything to save my life.
-This is quaint garden is nestled in a residential neighborhood.
-It’s 3.5 acres have been transformed into an oasis of beauty and serenity.
-It has 22 themed areas to include a rose garden, a wildflower garden, and a poinsettia garden to name a few.
+Finally, wrap up your day at the Nature Coast Botanical Gardens, a quaint garden nestled in a residential neighborhood.
+Its 3.5 acres have been transformed into an oasis of beauty and serenity.
+It has 22 themed areas including a rose garden, a wildflower garden, and a poinsettia garden to name a few.
 The last one was my favorite because you never really see poinsettias outside of the Christmas holidays.